International Political Economy

 This course will expand your understanding of contemporary capitalism by looking at how the global political economy is constituted, the ways in which it functions to benefit particular groups, countries and people, and how it is evolving.

-The MA International Political Economy degree attracts a hugely diverse student body.
-Some may have already studied politics and international relations previously, whereas others may have little academic experience in the subject but wish to better understand the evolution of the global political economy in an era marked by significant economic upheaval.
+The MA International Political Economy degree attracts a hugely diverse student community.
+Some may have already studied politics and international relations previously.
+Others may have little academic experience in the subject, but wish to better understand the evolution of the global political economy in an era marked by significant economic upheaval.

 Information for international students